 Yes, you can.

-If you have a severe injury from a motorcycle accident, you can file a claim against the at-fault driver.
+If you have a severe injury from a motor vehicle accident, you can file a claim against the at-fault driver.
 In this case, “comparative negligence” might apply.
 That means that your settlement will be reduced by the percentage of fault apportioned to you.
 Oftentimes, the insurance company will argue that you are partly to blame for a head injury if you elected to ride with no helmet.

 For example, the court decides that not wearing a helmet contributed to 25 percent of your injuries and losses.
 Therefore, if awarded a $100,000 settlement that amount would be reduced by 25 percent – or down to $75,000.